Muthuraman-Sivakumar/Multi-class_Forestry_Data_Analysis/README.md

                                 - Aspect
                                         degrees azimuth
                                         the direction of the terrain's slope (0 = N, 90 = W, etc.)
+                                - Slope
+                                        degrees
+                                        the slope of the terrain
                                 - Horizontal_Distance_To_Hydrology
                                         meters
                                         horiz. distance to nearest surface water source